 Sara Penn is an MA Candidate in Simon Fraser University's Department of English and has worked on the WPHP since December 2018.

 Where to start?!
-I’m researching the prostitute narratives of eighteenth-century chapbook publisher, Ann Lemoine.
-What is the literary significance of recovering Lemoine’s prostitute chapbooks?
-What do her prostitute chapbooks tell us about the social history and representation of prostitutes?
-How does her work impact England’s book history?
-In undertaking this research, I hope to find new insights into England’s literary history during the late eighteenth and early nineteenth century.
+I’m researching the books of eighteenth-century chapbook publisher, Ann Lemoine.
+More precisely, I'm interested in her books on sex work and what they can reveal about Romantic-era women's labour.
+What is the literary significance of recovering Lemoine’s chapbooks on sex work?
+What do her books tell us about the social history and representation of sex workers?
+In undertaking this research, I hope to yield new insights into British literary and book history during the late eighteenth and early nineteenth century.

-I formally met Prof. Levy at a women’s book history conference a few summers ago.
-She presented work on WPHP and I felt inspired.
+I formally met Michelle (our Project Director) at a women’s book history conference a few summers ago.
+She presented a paper on the WPHP and I felt inspired.
 I emailed her asking if she needed any help with the database and she hired me as an RA a week later.
 For anyone hoping to get involved with a project––just ask!

 Sarah Wilkinson’s The Wife of Two Husbands is fun.
 The title alone would have been considered a saucy subject at the time.

-I’ve been tasked with adding Ann Lemoine’s 270 books to the database.
-I wouldn’t call this the “worst” task because her works are directly related to my research, but it was certainly tedious to add the same publisher again and again...
+I’ve been tasked with adding Ann Lemoine’s 270+ books to the database.
+I wouldn’t call this the “worst” task because her works directly inspired my my research, but it is certainly tedious to create metadata for the same publisher again and again...

 I’m a proud cat mom to two Russian Blues, Starsky and Hutch.
 We adopted them a month after moving in together when they were six months old.
 (I don’t recommend this.)